-A perimeter landscape area is required for all surface parking lots and loading areas that abut a frontage or abut another property and shall be established along the edge(s) of the parking lot or loading areas to screen vehicles.
+A perimeter landscape area is required for all surface parking lots and loading areas that abut a frontage or abut another property Surface parking lots shall be screened from all frontage types and abutting properties and shall be established along the edge(s) of the parking lot er loading areas to screen vehicles.
 The landscape treatment shall run the full length of the perimeter.
 The edge of a parking lot along a limited access frontage is exempt from this requirement.
 In addition, parking lot screening will not be required along the edge of the site abutting another property if the Zoning Administrator determines that adherence to this requirement would serve no meaningful purpose.
 The landscaped area shall be improved as follows: